scottostler/conspirator/README.md

 # Conspirator

 Conspirator is a Dominion game engine implemented in TypeScript, including an HTML UI.
-Currently, the Base set and Intrigue are implemented.
+Currently, the Baseset and Intrigue are implemented.

 To get started: